Dan Brown's next thriller, 'The Secret of Secrets,' to be published Sept. 9

 NEW YORK (AP) — Dan Brown' s next global, multi-tiered thriller finds protagonist Robert Langdon journeying from Prague to New York to London as he evades a would-be assassin and ponders the depths of human consciousness.

-Doubleday announced Wednesday that “The Secret of Secrets" will be published Sept.
+Doubleday announced Wednesday that “The Secret of Secrets," his first Langdon novel since “Origin” came out in 2017, will be published Sept.
 9. Brown, best known for the blockbuster “The Da Vinci Code,” is calling it his “most intricately plotted and ambitious novel.”

 “Writing it has been an unforgettable journey of discovery,” he said in a statement.